This week, a new poem from Tracy K. Smith.

 He sits straight in his seat, takes a long, slow high-thespian breath,

 Then lets it go.
-For all I know, I was the last true man on this earth.
-And:
+For all I know, I was the last true man on this

 May I smoke?
 The voices outside soften.
 Planes jet past heading off or back.